Head louse: Position on host

 Although any part of the scalp may be colonized, lice favor the nape of the neck and the area behind the ears, where the eggs are usually laid.
 Head lice are repelled by light and move towards shadows or dark-coloured objects in their vicinity.

 Transmission

-Lice have no wings or powerful legs for jumping, so they move using the claws on their legs to move from hair to hair.
+Lice have no wings or powerful legs for jumping, so they use the claws on their legs to move from hair to hair.
 Normally, head lice infest a new host only by close contact between individuals, making social contacts among children and parent-child interactions more likely routes of infestation than shared combs, hats, brushes, towels, clothing, beds, or closets.
 Head-to-head contact is by far the most common route of lice transmission.

 Distribution

-About 6–12 million people, mainly children, are treated annually for head lice in the United States alone.
-In the UK, it is estimated that two thirds of children will experience at least one case of head lice before leaving primary school.
+Approximately 6–12 million people, mainly children, are treated annually for head lice in the United States alone.
+In the UK, it is estimated that two-thirds of children will experience at least one case of head lice before leaving primary school.
 High levels of louse infestations have also been reported from all over the world, including Australia, Denmark, France, Ireland, Israel, and Sweden.